novoalab/m6ABasecaller_per_read_analysis/README.md

 The m6A basecaller allows to directly base-call RNA modifications from direct RNA sequencing nanopore raw FAST5 files.

+< ADD IMAGE HERE -- Sonia has a very nice one>

 ## Table of contents
 MISSING